How does the short-stem prosthesis differ from a classical hip prosthesis?

 - due to the preserved bone, a later revision becomes technically easier and gentler

-For many patients, this point is crucial:
+For many patients this point is decisive:

 What does this mean for patients specifically?